University of Pennsylvania: Student organizations

-Academic organizations

 The Penn Debate Society (PDS), founded in 1984 as the Penn Parliamentary Debate Society, is Penn's debate team, which competes regularly on the American Parliamentary Debate Association and the international British Parliamentary circuit.

 The Penn History Review is a journal, published twice a year, through the Department of History, for undergraduate historical research, by and for undergraduates, and founded in 1991.

-LGBTQ+ organizations

-Penn has been ranked as the number one LGBTQ+ friendly school in the country.
-Penn's LGBTQ+ center is second oldest in the nation and oldest in Commonwealth of Pennsylvania as it has been serving the LGBTQ+ community since 1979 by providing support and guidance through 25 groups (including Penn J-Bagel a Jewish LGBTQ+ group, the Lambda Alliance a general LGBTQ social organization, and oSTEM a group for LGBTQ people in STEM fields).
-Penn offers courses in Sexuality and Gender Studies which allows students to discover and learn queer theory, history of sexual norms, and other gender orientation related courses.
-The first Penn funded LGBTQ+ organization was formed in 1972 by "Steve" Kiyoshi Kuromiya (Penn college class of 1966) when he created the Gay Coffee Hour, which met every week on campus and served as an alternative space to gay bars for gay people of all ages.
-Penn funded the Gay Coffee House via a grant from the student government and the weekly event was held in Houston Hall Wednesday evenings.

 Penn Electric Racing

-Penn Electric Racing is the university's Formula SAE team that competes in the international FSAE EV competition (Formula Society of Automotive Engineers, Electric Vehicle).
-Colloquially known as "PER", the team designs, manufactures, and races custom Formula-style electric racecars against other collegiate teams.
+Penn Electric Racing is the university's Formula SAE (FSAE) team, competing in the international electric vehicle (EV) competition.
+Colloquially known as "PER," the team designs, manufactures, and races custom electric racecars against other collegiate teams.
 In 2015, PER built and raced their first racecar, REV1, at the Lincoln Nebraska FSAE competition, winning first place.
 The team repeated their success with their next two racecars: REV2 won second place in 2016, and REV3 won first place in 2017.

 Performing arts organizations

 Penn is home to numerous organizations that promote the arts, from dance to spoken word, jazz to stand-up comedy, theatre, a cappella and more.
 The Performing Arts Council (PAC) oversees 45 student organizations in these areas.
 The PAC has four subcommittees: A Cappella Council; Dance Arts Council; Singer, Musicians, and Comedians (SMAC); and Theatre Arts Council (TAC-e).